Machine-speed Attacks Create New Security Risks for Remote Workforce Technologies

 RDP and other productivity-enhancing tools leave organizations exposed to attacks on their ever-changing attack surface

 In a previous post, we discussed advances in technology that have made it possible to scan the entire public Internet much faster than ever before.
 Because of these advances, the thought that exposures can simply hide on the Internet is no longer true.
-You may think that your organization isn’t a target for cybercriminals, but the ease through which
+You may think that your organization isn’t a target for cybercriminals, but the ease through which an exposure can be found opportunistically means that you may end up a victim anyway.

 Every asset you connect to the Internet can put your organization at risk because they are easy to find and can provide a high-value foothold into your network for hackers to exploit.
 This blog details just one of many types of exposures that attackers will look for.